 IL-12, or Interleukin-12, has emerged as one of the most potent cytokine mediators of antitumor activity because of its multiple effects on different immune cells in the tumor microenvironment (TME).
 IL-12 has the ability to activate and bridge both innate (natural killer or NK cell) and adaptive (cytotoxic CD8+ T and CD4+ T cells) immunity for tumor cell killing while further coordinating additional anti-cancer defenses such as regulatory T-cell suppression and anti-angiogenic effects.
 Despite research across the field suggesting that IL-12 can significantly benefit patients in fighting cancer, there are currently no approved IL-12 agents due to severe systemic toxicity with unmodified IL-12.

-XTX301, a tumor-activated IL-12
+XTX301, a tumor-activated, engineered IL-12

 XTX301 Presentations and Publications